GreatSealUSA/GreatSealUSA_Art/PLUR1BUS/E_pluribus_unum_Opera/PLUR1BUS_S01E06_MythNotes.md

 BONUS_A Enter Shikari "The die is cast" (Wake Tim Death is cast / Walter White death burial site at casting at the Public House minute 22, pirate ships casting off from dead-man's story to new world story rebirth monomyths), "Becket said it best" lyrics.
 Album title: Nothing is True, The Hive Always Trus says Carol, Everything is Possible for Elvis after Closing Time at the Washington Zoo. https://www.youtube.com/watch?v=HLdurSmOf4E

+The Great Seal Latin was a casting Matthew 4:19 - role casting for the 13 leaders, the 13 players casting in their persona roles.
+Christ, what a mess, I think Becket said it best; Try again, Fail Better!